Gerbes and the Holomorphic Brauer Group of Complex Tori: The Interaction With the Group Structure

 Let $A$ be an complex analytic abelian group space over $S$.
 We will always consider its section to be the identity of the relative group structure over $S$.
 Let

 denote the $n-$fold fiber product where each $A_{(j)} = A$.
 We will say that $A$ satisfies the generalized theorem of the $n-$cube with respect to a functor $F$ as in the above corollary if the map

 is injective.
 In other words $A$ satisfies the generalized theorem of the $n-$cube with respect to $F$ precisely when the functor $F$ is of order $n-1$ when restricted to the object $A$ and its powers.
 Following tradition, we call the generalized theorem of the $1-$cube the generalized theorem of the segment, the generalized theorem of the $2-$cube will be called the generalized theorem of the square, the generalized theorem of the $3-$cube will be called the generalized theorem of the cube and the generalized theorem of the $4-$cube will be called the generalized theorem of the hyper-cube.
 Theorem \ref{thm:CubicFunctor} shows that complex tori $A \to S$ in the relative sense satisfy the generalized theorem of the hyper-cube with respect to the functor $F(A) = H^{2}(A,\mathcal{O}^{\times})$.
-This result parallels a result in (\cite{Ho1972}) and can be used in conjunction with corololary \ref{cor:filtration} to show that any torsion gerbe on $A$ is representable by an Azumaya Algebra \cite{Be1972}, \cite{ElNa1983}, \cite{Ho1972}.
+This result parallels a result in \cite{Ho1972} and can be used in conjunction with Corollary \ref{cor:filtration} to show that any torsion gerbe on $A$ is representable by an Azumaya Algebra \cite{Be1972}, \cite{ElNa1983}, \cite{Ho1972}.

-Let us derive some consequences of theorem \ref{thm:CubicFunctor}.
+Let us derive some consequences of Theorem \ref{thm:CubicFunctor}.
 Let $A$ be an complex analytic abelian group space over $S$.
 For any four maps $f_{i}:X_{i} \to A$ over $S$, such that $f_{i}|_{S}$ is the identity section of $A$ we see that there is an isomorphism of gerbes on $X_{1} \times_{S} X_{2} \times_{S} X_{3} \times_{S} X_{4}$

 for the pullbacks of a gerbe $\mathfrak{G}$ on $A$ under of the various maps Indeed a simple calculation shows that the left and right side of (\ref{eqn:FourThings}) are isomorphic after restriction to any three out of the four spaces.
-Let $a,b,c$ are sections of $A \to S$ and $X_{1}=A$, $X_{2}=X_{3}=X_{4}=S$, let $f_{1}$ be the identity map, and let $f_{2},f_{3},f_{4}$ be the sections $a$, $b$, and $c$ respectively.
+Let $a,b,c$ be sections of $A \to S$ and $X_{1}=A$, $X_{2}=X_{3}=X_{4}=S$, let $f_{1}$ be the identity map, and let $f_{2},f_{3},f_{4}$ be the sections $a$, $b$, and $c$ respectively.
 Now as a consequence of (\ref{eqn:FourThings}), we have the following corollary of theorem \ref{thm:CubicFunctor}. \begin{cor} For any gerbe $\mathfrak{G}$ on an complex analytic abelian group space $A \to S$ and any sections $a,b,c$ of $A\to S$

 \end{cor} Similarly, if $\mathfrak{G}$ is topologically trivial on the fibers, there are equations analogous to (\ref{eqn:FourThings}) and (\ref{eqn:TransFromMult}) involving three spaces $X_{i}$ or two sections of $A$ respectively.